-pterygium often does not problems cause require treatment.
-However. two main treatment approaches can be considered if the pterygium causes discomfort or affects vision Medication Short-term use of topical corticosteroid eye drops may be used to reduce redness and inflammation.
+A pterygium often does not cause problems or require treatment.
+However, two main treatment approaches can be considered if the pterygium causes discomfort or affects vision.

+Medication Short-term use of topical corticosteroid eye drops may be used to reduce redness and inflammation.
 Where dryness of the eye is a problem, artificial tears are used to keep the eye well lubricated.